Please note: Brookline Village Location is currently not accepting book donations.

 Led by: Ginger

-Join us at the Putterham Library for Wisdom Cafe: a social hour that features special guest speakers sharing their unique knowledge across a diverse range of topics.
+Join us at the Putterham Library for Wisdom Cafe: a social hour that features guest speakers sharing their knowledge across a diverse range of topics.

 Wisdom Cafe takes place on the first or second Friday of the month following Gentle Chair Yoga.
 Coffee and pastries provided!